PrabodhBadwaik27/Java-Interview-Questions-Best-Resource/README.md

   - appreciates the flexibility and reliability of code

 #### 2. Explain Encapsulation.
-- Encapsulation is the concept of **restricting or hinding the internal characteristics** of a certain class from the other objects.
+- Encapsulation is the concept of **restricting or hiding the internal characteristics** of a certain class from the other objects.
 - In order to accelerate the power of encapsulation, Java implements 4 types of access modifiers which differentiates the accessibility of their members and objects from out of the class.
 The access modifiers are, **public**, **protected**, **default** and **private**.
 - Advantages of encapsulation are:
   - encapsulation fuels the approach of modularity of a program